Appleseed/learn/docs/portal/install/upgrade.rst

 * Restore your portal database backup to a NEW database name.
 * Open up your new Website on a different port ( IE 81 )
 	* Run through the web installer as normal
+		* Make sure the checks are all green
 * Once you have the upgraded website running you can modify your website settings in IIS to utilize the new website, rather than the non-* upgraded website.
 * Check to see if the upgraded instance custom modules are still working as they did before the upgrade.
 * Check to see if the upgraded instance is using any modules that were removed from the upgrade.